 Most East Coast cruises depart from either Boston, Massachusetts or Cape Liberty, New Jersey, two major American cities with plenty to do in case you want to extend your vacation.

 Boston is a history buff’s dream.
-While you’re here, visit Boston Common (the city’s oldest park), the Bunker Hill Monument, and the Paul Revere House.
+During a day in Boston, visit Boston Common (the city’s oldest park), the Bunker Hill Monument, and the Paul Revere House.

 Sports fans won’t want to miss seeing a Boston Red Sox game at Fenway Park, while teenagers might enjoy crossing the Charles River and landing in Cambridge, home to Harvard and the Massachusetts Institute of Technology.